Halley-Software/halley.js/README.md

 # Halley.JS ☄️
 # The small, fast and easy web framework.

-## The 0.2.2 version of Halley has arrived!
+## The 0.3.1 version of Halley has arrived!

-> The 0.2.0 version existed, but a bug that shows the property `halley.port` as undefined was quickly fixed.<br>
-> This readme was updated too with this patch version

-> The version 0.2.1 had existed too, but just fix a bug when listen requests
+> This project looks like a framework increasingly day after day, version after version.

+> But I think that I need to work more on the versioning, commits and branches

 # Changes
-### - Now Halley allow we to use **get**, **post**, **put** and **delete** requests / methods / verbs

-> The more basics http verbs used in a REST API

-### - The listening port can be assigned at the object constructor again
+### - The send method is now available to send different types as a response: strings, numbers, booleans, ...

+### - The sendFile method is now available to send a file as a response

 ### - The Request and Reply objects now can be used correctly through his corresponding classes

-> There's still miss some methods especially in the Reply class
+# Incoming features

+### - Requests methods incoming!

+### - res.json method incoming, its very useful to build a REST API

+# Notice that the Halley releases only will cover the minor and major versions

 Ups I almost forgot say you that, the original name of halley.http is **halley.js**, but already exist a package with this name on the npm registry and its abandoned, but halley.http describes better the intentions of the framework.